kigawas/shadowsocks/README.md

     sock.send(self.encrypt(data))
 ```

-The last function in class `Socks5Server` comes at last:laughing:!
-It is also the longest function and  seems to be a little frustrating:open_mouth:.
+The last function in class `Socks5Server` comes at last!:laughing: It is also the longest function and  seems to be a little frustrating.:open_mouth:
 ```python
 def handle(self):
     try: